-Some might say that the origin of the illustration is linked with the cave imagery, but as we clarified before, those are categorized as primitive drawings.
+Some might say that the origin of the illustration is linked with the cave imagery.
+Still, as we clarified before, those are categorized as primitive drawings.

-The real beginnings of illustration emerged in the 17th century in Japan with Ukiyo-e art, and in Europe with engraving and etching duplication process.
+The actual beginnings of illustration emerged in the 17th century in Japan with Ukiyo-e art and in Europe with engraving and etching duplication process.

-In the 19th century, English literature started using illustrations, and there were prominent writers like Charles Dickens, who used them in their books.
-At that time, magazines also used illustrated caricatures in their issues to make them more vibrant and appealing to the readers.
+In the 19th century, English literature started using illustrations.
+There were prominent writers like Charles Dickens, who used them in their books.
+At that time, magazines also used illustrated caricatures to make them more vibrant and appealing to the readers.

-The golden era of illustration was in the late 19th century and the beginning of the 20th.
+The golden era of illustration was in the late 19th century and the 20th.
 It came with technological advancement in paper production and print publishing.

-With decreased productional costs of different print media, they became widely accessible to the general public.
-All this combined created a perfect environment for new illustrators, who enriched all kinds of visuals, from books to political campaigns.
+With decreased production costs of different print media, they became widely accessible to the general public.
+This combined created a perfect environment for new illustrators, who enriched all kinds of visuals, from books to political campaigns.

 How Is Illustration Different To Drawing?

-The fundamental difference between the two is that illustrations generally have a commercial background and are tailored to the client’s needs.
-Contrary, drawing has no commercial intent and is a pure expression of artist emotions and feelings.
+The fundamental difference is that illustrations generally have a commercial background and are tailored to the client’s needs.
+Contrary, drawing has no commercial intent and is a pure expression of the artist’s emotions and feelings.

 Final Words: Illustration vs. Drawing